 - Being a representative for the AAGT to other organizations and individuals around regional development related topics in the service of facilitating consistent dialogue and collaboration between such entities.

 - Providing guidance and counsel to the AAGT Board of Directors around regional development related topics and issues.

 - Providing assistance to the President and discharge other regional development-related duties as may be called for by the AAGT Executive Council and Board of Directors.

 K. Associate Continuing Education Officer

-The Associate Continuing Education Officer shall be selected by AAGT’s Continuing Education Officer on a year-to-year basis as a resource consultant to assist with the administrative, technical and decision-making responsibilities of this office.
+The Associate Continuing Education Officer shall be appointed by AAGT’s Continuing Education Officer on a year-to-year basis as a resource consultant to assist with the administrative, technical and decision-making responsibilities of this office.